rodpayne/home-assistant/docs/PersonDetection_person_location.md

 | location_latitude: | xx.136533521243905 | saved for next calculations |
 | location_longitude: | -xxx.60796996859035 | saved for next calculations |
 | location_update_time: | 2021-01-31 21:14:28.071609 | saved for next calculations |

-If the custom integration is not installed, script `person_location_update.py` will gracefully go on without it.

 *Attribution:* "Data provided by Waze App.
 Learn more at [Waze.com](https://www.waze.com)"